Safety Tips for Driving in the Rain

 Don’t get caught unprepared in bad weather.
 There is a wide range of factors to consider when it rains.

 - Your Pavement.
-James Solomon of the National Safety Council told Geico that roads are built with their local climate and weather factors in mind.
+Roads are built with their local climate and weather factors in mind.
 For example, many southern roads are made with less asphalt density.
 This can make them look dry – but in reality, your tires can get slick and wet without you knowing!

 - Your Environment.
 Know the flood zones and where water tends to stand.
 Know alternate routes to your destination in case the roads get obstructed.
 Know which roads have or develop potholes in heavy rains so you can avoid them.